V-Vibee/My-Projects-2.0/2. Credit card_Financial Dashboard/README.md

-Title : Credit Card Weekly Status Report.
+**Title : Credit Card Weekly Status Report.**

-Project Objectice/ Introduction : Building a comprehensive credit card weekly dashboard which provides real-time data insights into its various key performance, metrics and trends, thus enabling stakeholders to monitor and analyze credit card effeciently.
+**Project Objectice/ Introduction** : Building a comprehensive credit card weekly dashboard which provides real-time data insights into its various key performance, metrics and trends, thus enabling stakeholders to monitor and analyze credit card effeciently.

-Data Source: Kaggle
+**Data Source**: Kaggle

-What is it used for..?
-To check the Overall performance of the credit card and its credibility chack among customers.
+**What is it used for..?:** To check the Overall performance of the credit card and its credibility chack among customers.

-Tools Used: Excel, Postgre SQL & Power-BI
+**Tools Used:** Excel, Postgre SQL & Power-BI

-Findings:
+**Findings:**
 1. Revenue increased by 28.8% and stands at 55.3 M.
 2. Total interest generated during the tenure were 8M.
 3. Male customers seen to be contributing more in revenue i.e, 31M & female at 26M.